Snehashish7/shop_easy/mern_ecommerce_website_frontend/README.md

 ## Instead of Bootstrap we use react-bootstrap and Bootswatch as an alternative to CSS-Bootstrap.

 In react-Bootstrap(npm i react-bootstrap) the functionalities are same except that the components are react components rather than Bootstrap-CSS components.

+## Installed axios file(npm i axios) in frontend which does the following things:

+    =>It is a http library which is used to make http requests to our backend('fetch api' could also be used)

+## in .env file we can keep confidential information(like API keys,passwords, etc...)